 “I wish I’d asked my grandparents more questions.”

 It’s a common saying for many of us.
-To help preserve our heritage and share stories from the past, a group of Sunshine Coast seniors has joined together to author a new book that will feature in the State Library of Queensland.
+To help preserve our heritage and share stories from the past, a group of Sunshine Coast seniors have authored a new book that will feature in the State Library of Queensland.

 Moments We Treasure: Preserving Memories Forever, features 16 personal stories from Anglicare’s Sunshine Coast Writer’s Circle respite clients.